Gloucester City A.F.C.: Flooding, promotion and exile

 On 10 October 2018, the search was over and Chris Todd was announced as the new first team manager following a 3 nil FA Cup win away at Dorking Wanderers.
 On 3 January 2019 however, Todd left the club by mutual consent after a spell of 15 games without a win.

 On 8 January 2019, City appointed former player Mike Cook as manager.
 He was joined by other ex-Tigers Karl Bayliss and Andy Hoskins, whilst Tom Webb and Mike Green were retained to complete the coaching staff.
 Results picked up and a dramatic 3–2 win against Chippenham Town confirmed Gloucester's National League status again.

 On 18 April 2019, the club announced a change to the badge moving away from the Tiger logo and instead to a new logo encompassing the Gloucestershire coat of arms, Gloucester Cathedral, Gloucester Docks and the City skyline.
 The kit colour will also change from yellow and black back to a predominantly red kit from the 2019/2020 season onward.

 On 16 November 2019, manager Mike Cook was sacked as Gloucester City manager with the club lying mid-table in the National League North.
 A replacement was swiftly appointed in the form of ex-West Ham United coach James Rowe, who became the first full-time appointed manager of the club.

 Work began on the new stadium on 5 January 2020 with an expected completion date being the start of the 2020–21 season.

 The 2019–20 season would end up becoming one of the most historic in the history of the game of football as the COVID-19 pandemic swept the world and football ground to a halt.
 The season was cut short in March 2020 and, at the time of the decision, City were lying in 19th position but would eventually jump up to 17th as the season was decided on points per game.
 City's final game in exile was a 2–1 home win at Evesham against Farsley Celtic.
 Meanwhile, work continued in the off season on the new stadium and it was ready in time for the 2020–21 season.

-It is interesting to note that when the history of the club is writ this period of ‘exile’ would have been bookended by disaster.
-The 2007 flood and the 2020 pandemic.